isomerpages/nlb-biblioasia/_jul-2006/Beyond Readers and Folktales: Observations About Singapore Children’s Literature.md

 Given this, it is not surprising that the children’s publishing scene in Singapore has suffered with its children’s literature comprising mainly supplementary readers short stories and folktales, and very few original works of quality and merit.

+#### **A Short History of Singapore Children’s Literature**
+A rigorous observation of the Singapore children’s literature scene reveals five distinctive categories of books – “the supplementary reader, the picture book, the folktale, the moralizing idyll, and the creative fictional text” (Tay, 1995).

+The colonial period of the 1950s and 1960s saw the blooming of children’s literature in Singapore authored by foreigners.
+One particular book published in Singapore in 1965 is the *Street of the Small Night Market* by British children’s author Sylvia Sherry.
+It is an absorbing tale of Ah Ong’s struggle to survive in a menacing Chinatown.

+In the 1970s, literature for children was skewed chiefly towards language acquisition.
+We could say it was the start of the “all for education” mentality of the parents, many of whom “tend(ed) to measure the worth of reading according to its usefulness in schoolwork and in the attainment of better grades” (Tay, 1995).

+Literature was not employed as a heuristic mechanism for discovery and learning but as a didactic means of language instruction, used to inculcate desirable behavioural outcomes.
+One such book is *Courtesy is John’s Way of Life* (1979).

+In *Courtesy is John’s Way of Life* (1979), the subject matter relates to the courtesy campaign that ran in the 1970s.
+The protagonist, John displays courteous behaviour at all times – in school, at home and with his friends.
+An unbelievable character indeed – nevertheless, it worked for the campaign.

+In *The Greedy Boatman* (Catherine Lim, 1979), we have the moralising idyll.
+The folktale, which relates the story of a greedy boatman who seizes an unfortunate event to get rich and learns a lesson the hard way, is another example of a book used to encourage good behaviour.

+Coming under this category of didactic texts are picture books such as *Raju and his Bicycle* (1978).
+The simple prose and illustrations were meant to serve the language needs of the reader who was new to English.
+In addition, popular folktales such as the *Moongate* series by Chia Hearn Chek were written to transmit a sense of history and culture to the younger population. *The Raja’s Crown: A Singapore Folktale* (1975) is one fine example in the series.

+Although “useful” reading materials continued to be published, children’s books produced in the 1980s and 1990s did improve in content and presentation.
+Writing took on a contemporary edge and the publishing output improved as more writers and illustrators – both Singaporeans and foreigners – entered the scene.
+It could be said that the 1980s saw the advent of creative fictional writing.

+Illustrations, however, have always been a distressing feature of locally produced books.
+For instance, the illustrations in the books discussed above (*Courtesy is John’s Way of Life* and *The Greedy Boatman*) contain visuals that are dull, static and unimaginative.
+Because the literary scene for children in Singapore grew more out of a need for literacy rather than sheer creativity, the illustrations were uninspired.
+Bessie Chua’s *Holiday Trouble* (1990), for example, traces the adventures of young Abdul and Aini in the *kampung* days.
+Written for older children, the book was aimed at improving their language proficiency and not to develop an appreciation of art.

+However it is not all bleak.
+Remarkable works, such as Jessie Wee’s *Home in the Sky* (1989), can be found.
+In this book, Jessie Wee tells a heartwarming story of Ho Seng and his friends who move into their “home in the sky” – the charming high-rise Housing Development Board (HDB) flats that are home to many in Singapore.
+The story explores the transition from simple *kampung* living to high-rise living.
+While the writing retains a Singapore flavour, the book has an international appeal with the illustrations showing maturity and an understanding for details.

+In *Poems to Grow Up With* (1989) by Patricia Tan, the illustrations are localised to reflect the local characters like the *kachang puteh* man.
+Tan’s works are suited for a range of readers – adult, young people and children.
+Some of published stories for children include *Spot and I* (1982), *Raman’s Present* (1983) and *Huiming Visits the Zoo* (1984).

+The published materials around this time continued to develop the Singaporean flavour of story and structure.
+In Kelly Chopard’s *Meow: A Singapura Tale* (1991), two Singapura cats, Petta and Larikins, escape from a cat show held at the Padang, and run into Kuching, a street cat at the Singapore River.
+Kuching lovingly relates the tale of Meow, the great-greatgrandfather of the Singapura cats, whose heroism saved the life of his friend, Ah Kow a labourer.
+Chopard continued writing stories with Singapore’s history and heritage in her two other books – *Terry’s Raffles Adventure* (1996) and *The Tiger’s Tale* (1987).